 Chronic conditions

 Chronic conditions are long-lasting illnesses that usually require ongoing medical care and can affect your quality of life.
 These include diabetes, heart disease, cancer, and mental health conditions like depression.
 Injuries sustained in severe ways, like accidents or surgeries, can also result in them.
 These can be difficult to diagnose and sometimes need to be referred to a specialist.
+They may go for a CT scan in Wayne, NJ, or have an MRI in their local area.
+It depends on what needs to be further investigated with their condition.

-Injuries sustained in severe ways, like accidents or surgeries, can also result in them.
-And it estimates that by 2060, nearly half of Americans will have two or more chronic health conditions.
+It estimates that by 2060, nearly half of Americans will have two or more chronic health conditions.

 One can avoid or treat many of these disorders by altering one’s lifestyle.
 These changes can help control the symptoms and may even slow or reverse the progression of a chronic condition.